fsprojects/FSharp.Control.TaskSeq/README.md

 build test [release|debug]
 ```

+With no arguments, defaults to `release`.
 By default, all tests are output to the console.
 If you don't want that, you can use `--logger console;verbosity=summary`.
 Furthermore, no TRX file is generated and the `--blame-xxx` flags aren't set.

 ### Run the CI command